Cooleyy/EasySpawner/Thunderstore/TS-README.md

 * Spawn something you didnt mean to or didnt realise would be indestructible?
 You can undo it by pressing the Undo hotkey, defaults to left ctrl + z

+* You can select favourite items that will stay at the top of the list for easier access.

 ## Config

 In your BepInEx/Config there is a config file that can be used to change the hotkeys to open/close the menu, spawn items and undo.
 Be aware setting this to a letter will cause the menu to close if you type it in the search box!